zivavissar/BFnS_Structure_Analysis/README.md

 ./bfss_iter <input instance in qdimacs> <log of bfss run> <bfss .dep file> > <csv file output redirects into>
 ```
 ##### CADET Iter
-BFSS from commit [complete here] applied with the patches in diff_to_apply.diff should be run with arguments:
+CADET from commit 60dd426b8a2ba2574f5f663af5b9b8b1ce93c774 applied with the patches in diff_to_apply.diff should be run with arguments:
 ```
 ./cadet --no_colors <input instance in qdimacs> > <log of cadet run> 2> [optional further log of cadet]
 ```
 followed by:
 ```
 make
-./bfss_iter <input instance in qdimacs> <log of cadet run> <bfss .dep file> > <csv file output redirects into>
+./cadet_iter <input instance in qdimacs> <log of cadet run> <bfss .dep file> > <csv file output redirects into>
 ```
 ##### Manthan Iter
-Manthan from commit [complete here] applied with the patches in diff_to_apply.diff should be run with arguments:
+Manthan from commit a92eb8fe003260d90a530d9e088b5e6fced0319d applied with the patches in diff_to_apply.diff should be run with arguments:
 ```
 ./manthan.py --logtime 1 --qdimacs --dumpdata <log of manthan run> <input instance in qdimacs> > [optional further log of manthan]
 ```